 The Human Immunodeficiency Virus (HIV) preferentially integrates into chromatin-accessible sites and transcriptionally active regions of the human genome {Schroder, 2002 #301;Marini, 2015 #343;Lucic, 2019 #796}, but proviruses are detected on every human chromosome, in various chromatin landscapes (euchromatic and heterochromatic), and at different locations (inside and outside) and directions (same or opposite) respective to human genes (Figure 1C).
 Thus, the integration landscape is highly diverse in sequence and chromatin structure, and could influence HIV transcription levels {Bukrinsky, 1991 #797;Jordan, 2001 #300;Sherrill-Mix, 2013 #340}, ultimately impacting proviral fate (active or latent) (Figure 1B).
 The provirus could be active or be converted into the latent state (probably if the integration locus was transiently induced during infection and then decayed over time –like a human inducible gene that responds to stimulation).
 Despite this simple binary classification, HIV is a collection of species having different degrees of transcription activation states.
 As such, the active state is not only one state, but a collection of states with different degrees of activation here referred to as “activity continuum” from low-to-high (Figure 1?).
 In addition, the latent state can, in certain circumstances such as exposure to stimuli (cytokines of the environmental milieu), become reactivated.

 Although proviral fate is seemingly governed by its integration site, the genomic context that leads to provirus activation or latency still remains poorly understood.
 Given that HIV contains its own promoter, one would assume that the virus could function in a cell-autonomous manner (irrespective of the integration site).
 However, work by the Verdin lab in 2001 has suggested that the integration site could control HIV transcription {Jordan, 2001 #300}.
 As any other gene promoter, HIV can be regulated at the basal level and in response to environmental stimulation.
 Basal transcription alone is not enough for the production of the large amount of viral products required to perpetuate the infection.
 When infected immune cells are exposed to stimulation, the viral genome is transcribed by the sequential action of cellular (e.g., NF-B) and viral (Tat) activators, which promote a positive feedback loop guaranteeing the production of high-levels of viral products.
 Despite our current knowledge on how the HIV transcriptional program operates, we have no clear understanding on the role of the integration landscape on proviral fate.
-Given the variable fate of the infection upon integration into the host, it is logically to speculate that HIV is a cell-non-autonomous unit strictly relying on the integration site for productive infection.
+Given the variable fate of the infection upon integration into the host, it is logical to speculate that HIV is a cell-non-autonomous unit strictly relying on the integration site for productive infection.
 However, it remains unclear how the integration site in the human genome shapes proviral fate.
 The integration landscape might provide instructions –here referred to as “integration code”– where combinations of genetic/epigenetic features (1D space) and/or its location respective to nuclear territories (3D/4D space) influences HIV proviral activity and fate.
 Position effect variegation (PEV) was previously described in Drosophila{Reuter, 1992 #798;Akhtar, 2013 #799}.
 The long-term objective of these studies was to define if there is any pattern of host genetic/epigenetic features that predictably influences HIV expression, latency and reversal.
 To study the influence of the integration landscape, host genome expression, and architecture, to HIV proviral transcription and fate we first collected/integrated a series of next-generation sequencing (NGS) datasets including position information from the B-HIVE dataset{Chen, 2017 #423}, epigenetic marks and chromHMM information{Ernst, 2017 #805}, lamin subcompartments, identification of TADs and loops, human CD4 T cell expression, genome accessibility, genome annotations (promoters and enhancers) and implementation of machine learning (Figure 1E).